Julien-Cohen/CoqTLTactics/README.md

 ## Organization of the repository

 * `core/` - The CoqTL transformation engine and language (modified).
-  * `properties/` - Properties still proven on the modified core engine.
+  * `properties/` - Properties (proven) that still hold on the modified core engine.
 * `usertools/` - Support for user proofs (lemmas and tactics, main contribution).
 * `transformations/` - Sample CoqTL transformations and user proofs.
   * `Moore2Mealy/` - Moore / Mealy metamodels and transformation.
     * `theorems/` - Structural properties on the transformation, and proof of preservation of the semantics.
   * `Moore2MealyALT/` - A simpler version of Moore and Mealy metamodels, which results in simpler proofs (without use of links).
   * `Class2Relational/` - Class / Relational metamodels and transformation.
-    * `theorems/` - Structural properties proved on this transformation.
+    * `theorems/` - Structural properties proven on this transformation.
-  * `Class2RelationalTUPLES` - variation of Class to Relational, with more complex patterns in rules.
+  * `Class2Relational_TUPLES` - variation of Class to Relational, with more complex patterns in rules.
 * `libs/` - an importer that translates ECore metamodels into Coq.
 (The sources of the importer are in the [coqtl-model-import](https://github.com/atlanmod/coqtl-model-import) repository.)